 It's great that people are eager to experiment with new diets and lifestyles to find what makes them feel happiest and healthiest.
 In fact, research conducted for The Permanente Journal found that minimising the consumption of meat and animal products while also adding more fruits, vegetables, and grains into our diets can help lower obesity rates, reduce the risks of heart disease, and can increase life expectancy.
 But, these changes don't happen overnight.
 According to the American Psychological Association, it's best to approach diet and lifestyle changes one step at a time to increase the chances that these adjustments will stick.

 Still, if people want to try something new like the 22-Day Revolution, they should absolutely feel empowered to do so.

 Similarly, they shouldn't feel bad if they don't want to participate.
-Repeat after me: "I do not have to lose weight to go to a music festival.
+Repeat after me: "I do not have to lose weight to go to a music festival or other event.
 I do not have to earn the right to have fun."